 Spring is an exciting time of year for hikers like me because we can finally access some of the trails that have been heavily snow-covered all winter.
 I get so excited when I read reports of trails being more accessible, and I usually start planning hikes right away.

-I have a list of easy hikes in Washington, but some of my favorites around this area include Snow Lake, Gold Creek Pond, and Franklin Falls.
+I have a list of easy hikes around Washington, but some of my favorites around this area include Snow Lake, Gold Creek Pond, and Franklin Falls.
 Some of these might have a little snow or ice, so microspikes are advised if you have them.

 This pass is also home to the 268-foot-tall Snoqualmie Falls, considered one of the most beautiful waterfalls in Washington State.
 The falls are one of the most visited tourist attractions in the area and feature a lovely observation deck where you can soak up all its natural beauty.